xpepermint/approvedjs/README.md

 ### Handlers

-Handler object defines how an error is handled by the `handleError` method.
+Handler object defines how an error is handled by the `handle` method.

 | Key | Type | Required | Description
 |-----|------|----------|------------